brightvibesrock/image-gallery-starter/README.md

 You can opt to use [npm](https://docs.npmjs.com/cli/init), or [pnpm](https://pnpm.io)
 - View dev app in http://localhost:3000
 - Manipulate index.tsx to customize your layout and text.
 Note that its pretty finicky.
 If you are not familiar with nextjs or tailwind, recommend you to go slowly with your changes.
+You can inspect this repo to see what changes I made from the template.

 ## References